If you are contemplating selling to the next generation or to key employees as part of an Exit Strategy, Question #1 is:

 Do you need money from the sale to fund your retirement?

-If you retirement needs are already met, you can afford to be be more benevolent or take more risks with the structure of the sale.
+If your retirement needs are already met, you can afford to be more benevolent or take more risks with the structure of the sale.
 If a sizable portion of your retirement monies depends on a liquidity event from the sale of your business, then certain steps need to be taken.